deviateltd/silverstripe-cacheable/README.md

 website navigation hierarchies, in order to improve site performance.
 Future versions aim to allow an increased range of standard SilverStripe DataObjects to be cached.

+This version should work with PHP 7.2 and SilverStripe 3.7

 At its core is `Zend_Cache` and as such the module can use the Memcache, Memcached, APCu or File Zend Backend cache's.
 See: `code/_config.php`.